juanmardikian/Foreign-Exchange-P2/README.md

 - Be properly formatted and indented.
 - Be written with semantic, camelCase JavaScript variable names.
-- Be written with kebab-case (dashes) CSS class names.
+- Be written with kebab-case (dashes) CSS class and id names.
 - Contain no `console.log()` or commented out code in final version.
 Commented notes are fine.
 - Use only React for DOM manipulation (no event listeners)